Gal Gun: Reception

 Gal Gun Returns received mixed reception from critics, currently holding a 68 on review aggregator Metacritic for the Switch version.

-Legacy
+Sequels and spin-offs

 A sequel, Gal Gun: Double Peace, was released in Japan for PlayStation 4 and PlayStation Vita on August 6, 2015.
 Noting the praise of the first game received from players outside Japan, Inti Creates released Double Peace on July 22, 2016 in Europe and August 2 in North America, making the first game in the series being released worldwide.